Discovery and Inventory

 Monitor production behavior and resolve migration-related defects with traceability to source data.
 Address residual edge cases, optimize performance, and document operational ownership for ongoing content governance.

 A controlled WordPress to Drupal migration reduces platform risk by making data transformations explicit, testable, and repeatable.
-It improves the long-term maintainability of the content platform by establishing governed content structures, predictable URLs, and operational runbooks for ongoing evolution.
+For enterprise CMS migration WordPress to Drupal, this improves long-term maintainability by establishing governed content structures, predictable URLs and redirects, and operational runbooks that support ongoing evolution and Drupal upgrade readiness.

 Repeatable migration runs and reconciliation reporting reduce uncertainty during launch.
 Teams can validate outcomes early and avoid last-minute manual fixes that introduce production instability.